steveregis/mandate-domain/README.md

-echo "# Mandate Management System (Minimal Yet Extensible)
+"# Mandate Management System (Minimal Yet Extensible)

 A **Spring Boot + Camunda + React** (or React Native) application for **bank mandate** management and **approval workflows**.
 This solution is a **solid foundation** for multi-sign-off approvals, featuring flexible signatories (no role hardcoding), threshold-based logic, and a proof-of-concept UI to validate core domain models and BPMN flows.